-Question: I know that most little kids have short attention spans.
-But I’m starting to wonder if my 4-year-old might have .
+Q. I know that most little kids have short attention spans.
+But I’m starting to wonder if my 4-year-old might have ADHD.
 He can’t seem to focus on anything for more than two seconds!
 How can I tell if my preschooler is overly distractible?

-A young child with ADHD can have a hard time focusing on even his favorite activities.
+A. A young child with can have a hard time focusing on even his favorite activities.
 He may not be able to sit through a meal or a bedtime story.

 Distractibility also often goes hand in hand with hyperactivity.
 Does your child seem as if he’s “driven by a motor”?
 Does it seem like he never slows down?
 Or never rests?

-You’re correct that it’s very common for preschoolers to be distracted, active and impulsive.
-That’s why a young child won’t be diagnosed with ADHD unless his distractibility or high level of activity has a significant impact on his daily life.
+You’re correct that it’s very common for preschoolers to be distracted, active, and impulsive.
+That’s why young children won’t be diagnosed with ADHD unless their distractibility or activity level has a significant impact on daily life.

-To help you put these things in perspective, a typical preschooler might sometimes have a hard time sitting still during circle time at school.
-Or he might be really energetic at home.
-But an overly distractible preschooler may have so much trouble with focus that he can’t even pay attention when he wants to.
+To help you put these things in perspective, typical preschoolers might sometimes have a hard time sitting still during circle time at school.
+Or they might be really energetic at home.
+But overly distractible preschoolers may have so much trouble with focus that they can’t even pay attention when they want to.

 It’s important to note that in order to be diagnosed with ADHD, a young child has to show several symptoms of inattention or hyperactivity/impulsivity in different settings.
 These settings might include at home and in preschool.
 The symptoms also need to have been present for at least the past six months.